scottburch/couch-ar/README.md

  Please feel free to write with any comments or suggestions: scott@bulldoginfo.com

 ## Installation
+You can install in one of two ways:

 1) Download the index.js file and place it in .node_libraries/couch-ar.

+-- or --

 2) npm install couch-ar